rcolepeterson/webpack-made-easy/README.md

 Next steps might be setting up a real dev environment (get everything off the root, create a deploy folder to stick optimized code in, add a loader to optimize images, etc).

 I have stuck the above code examples in this repo.
+Clone it and npm install and you should be good to go.

 Here are some great links to get you to the next level.